Issyk-Kul Region: Transportation

 The railroad coming from the northwest (from Bishkek) ends at Balykchy.
 The main highway (A365) from Bishkek passes through Balykchy and into the Naryn Region on its way to the Torugart Pass into China.
 Highway A363 circles the lake and A362 runs east from the lake into Kazakhstan.
 Issyk-Kul International Airport and Karakol International Airport link the region with Almaty in Kazakhstan.
 Cholpon-Ata Airport and Tamga Airport have no regular flights.

 Tourism

 The region, which resembles the Alps or Colorado, would be a major tourist destination were it not for its remoteness and underdeveloped infrastructure.
-Currently, it is visited mostly by locals who use the Soviet-era establishments around the lake and the more adventurous sort of international tourist.
+Currently, it is visited mostly by locals who use the Soviet-era establishments around the lake.